Control Storage Space

 This will return a JSON output containing files currently being uploaded or having been aborted.
 If you get nothing back then there are no multipart uploads going on.

-In order to abort a single upload please copy the key (file name) and the upload id and invoke, e.g.
+In order to abort a single upload please copy the key (file name) and the upload id and invoke and run the following:

 aws --profile eu2 --region default --endpoint-url https://eu2.contabostorage.com s3api abort-multipart-upload --bucket mybucket --key filename.ext --upload-id 2~Pw5t8pu1uBnxu_qMyJRnjnZKYvav41c

-The following script automates the process of deleting every multipart upload in progress or which has been aborted.
+You can run the below script to automate the process of deleting every multipart upload in progress or which has been aborted:

 BUCKETNAME=mybucket